BenSibley/Unlimited/readme.txt

 == Description ==

 Fast, responsive, beautiful, and accessible.
 With Unlimited, your content will reach more people, on more devices, around the world.
-Unlimited's simple design puts the focus on your content, and supports it with clean, reliable code.
+Unlimited's simple and dark design puts the focus on your content, and supports it with clean, reliable code.
+Use this minimalist blogging theme to setup a website for a magazine, school, or personal journal.
+As a free WP theme, you can use Unlimited for as many sites as you want.

 **Live Demo**